HenrikBengtsson/port4me/README.md

 # port4me - Get the Same, Personal, Free TCP Port over and over

-_Note, this is a project under development.
-Feel free to kick the tires.
-Feedback is appreciated. /Henrik 2022-10-29_
+_Note, although stable and well tested, consider this project to be under development.
+Feel free to kick the tires using the Bash, the Python, or the R implementations.
+Feedback is appreciated. /Henrik 2023-06-21_

 ## Features